brunkrisla/Premier_League_Regression_Project/README.md

 6. Test the accuracy of the model by plotting the predicted points vs the actual points.

 7. Compare the features selected for the model with previous studies

+### References

+Collet, C., 2012.
+The possession game?
+A comparative analysis of ball retention and team success in European and international football, 2007–2010.
+Journal of Sports Sciences, 31(2), pp.123-136.

+Deloitte United Kingdom.
+2021.
+COVID-19, Football & Digital: 2020/21 Season & Beyond. [online] Available at: <https://www2.deloitte.com/uk/en/pages/sports-business-group/articles/covid-19-football-and-digital-2020-21-season-and-beyond.html> [Accessed 11 January 2021].

+Frost, J., 2021.
+Multicollinearity In Regression Analysis: Problems, Detection, And Solutions - Statistics By Jim. [online] Statistics By Jim.
+Available at: <https://statisticsbyjim.com/regression/multicollinearity-in-regression-analysis/> [Accessed 22 December 2021].

+Impellizzeri, F., Rampinini, E., Castagna, C., Bishop, D., Ferrari Bravo, D., Tibaudi, A. and Wisloff, U., 2008.
+Validity of a Repeated-Sprint Test for Football.
+International Journal of Sports Medicine, 29(11), pp.899-905.

+Lago-Peñas, C., Lago-Ballesteros, J. and Rey, E., 2011.
+Differences in performance indicators between winning and losing teams in the UEFA Champions League.
+Journal of Human Kinetics, 27(1).

+Medium.
+2021.
+Stopping Stepwise: Why Stepwise Selection Is Bad And What You Should Use Instead. [online] Available at: <https://towardsdatascience.com/stopping-stepwise-why-stepwise-selection-is-bad-and-what-you-should-use-instead-90818b3f52df> [Accessed 20 December 2021].

+McLean, S., Salmon, P., Gorman, A., Read, G. and Solomon, C., 2017.
+What’s in a game?
+A systems approach to enhancing performance analysis in football.
+PLOS ONE, 12(2), p.e0172565.

+Oberstone, J., 2009.
+Differentiating the Top English Premier League Football Clubs from the Rest of the Pack: Identifying the Keys to Success.
+Journal of Quantitative Analysis in Sports, 5(3).